 Spine injury.
 Neck and back injuries need early treatment for the best results.
-Physical therapy and rehab for these injuries begin as soon as possible at the hospital.
+Physical therapy and rehab for these injuries start as soon as possible at the hospital.
 They help limit more damage and shorten recovery time.

-Help you exercise and strengthen your muscles
+Help you exercise and build up your muscles

 Give you range of motion exercises to maintain or increase movement